Ada-C6/static-site/README.md

 - The site should follow best practices including:
   - All markup should be semantic, with consideration of hierarchy and accessibility.
   - CSS should be concise and well formatted
-  - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively.
+  - Images and stylesheets should be kept in their own folders, called `images` and `styles`, respectively.
-  - Given that this is our first html/css project, full browser compatibility is not a requirement, but you should make a minimal effort for _acceptable visual consistence_ in two of the three primary browsers available on OS X (Safari, Chrome, and/or Firefox).

 ### Optional Enhancements
 - Create a `blog/` or `code-journal/` directory.
 Within this directory...
   - create single `html` file for each entry in your blog/journal
-  - update the nav on the rest of your site to reference each entry as a sublist/subnav.
+  - update the nav on the rest of your site to reference each entry as a sublist/subnav
-  - update any tags with path references (`img`, `link`, `a` tags) to accomodate for the entries being in a different directory.
+  - update any tags with path references (`img`, `link`, `a` tags) to accomodate for the entries being in a different directory
-- Create any number of additional pages or directories.
+- Create any number of additional pages or directories

 ### Hosting
 Websites will be hosted using Github Pages.
 Before creating the repository, read [ Github Pages documentation ](https://pages.github.com/).